PythonRSAS/pythonrsas.github.io/_posts/2022-01-07-3-Python-R-SAS-Input-Output.md

 ```

 # External data
-R has different dialets.
-It is more versatile and fragmented than SAS and Python.
-Its different "dialets" can be confusing for someone who does not use it often.

 In SAS, <span class="coding">PROC IMPORT</span> imports external data.
 Inline data can be created using <span class="coding">DATA</span> step.
 That is about 99% of the cases already.